Judith E. Lipson, M.A.

 RECESS AND PHYSICAL EDUCATION: Weak muscle tone and poor coordination increase the likelihood that sports and team activities may not be [Read more…]

-Filed Under: Anxiety, Articles, Educational, Parenting Tagged With: autism friendly, emotions, fight or flight, fine motor coordination, fluorescent lights, light sensitivity, meltdowns, muscle tone, neuro-sensitives, recess, sensitives, sensory overload, stimming, tantrums
+Filed Under: Anxiety, Articles, Autism, Educational, Parenting Tagged With: autism friendly, emotions, fight or flight, fine motor coordination, fluorescent lights, light sensitivity, meltdowns, muscle tone, neuro-sensitives, recess, sensitives, sensory overload, stimming, tantrums

 ACCEPTING YOUR CHILD’S DIFFERENCES